Laurence Olivier: 1938–1944: Hollywood and war years

-The war in Europe had been under way for a year and was going badly for Britain.
-After his wedding Olivier wanted to help the war effort.
+The war in Europe had been underway for a year and was going badly for Britain.
+After his wedding, Olivier wanted to help the war effort.
 He telephoned Duff Cooper, the Minister of Information under Winston Churchill, hoping to get a position in Cooper's department.
 Cooper advised him to remain where he was and speak to the film director Alexander Korda, who was based in the US at Churchill's behest, with connections to British Intelligence.
 (Note: Korda acted both as a cover for British Intelligence in the US, and as part of an unofficial propaganda machine to sway the still-neutral Americans.)
 Korda—with Churchill's support and involvement—directed That Hamilton Woman, with Olivier as Horatio Nelson and Leigh in the title role.
 Korda saw that the relationship between the couple was strained.
 Olivier was tiring of Leigh's suffocating adulation, and she was drinking to excess.
 The film, in which the threat of Napoleon paralleled that of Hitler, was seen by critics as "bad history but good British propaganda", according to the BFI.

-Olivier's life was under threat from the Nazis and pro-German sympathisers.
+Olivier's life was under threat from the Nazis and pro-German sympathizers.
 The studio owners were concerned enough that Samuel Goldwyn and Cecil B. DeMille both provided support and security to ensure his safety.
 On the completion of filming, Olivier and Leigh returned to Britain.
 He had spent the previous year learning to fly and had completed nearly 250 hours by the time he left America.
 He intended to join the Royal Air Force but instead made another propaganda film, 49th Parallel, narrated short pieces for the Ministry of Information, and joined the Fleet Air Arm because Richardson was already in the service.
 Richardson had gained a reputation for crashing aircraft, which Olivier rapidly eclipsed.
 Olivier and Leigh settled in a cottage just outside RNAS Worthy Down, where he was stationed with a training squadron; Noël Coward visited the couple and thought Olivier looked unhappy.
 Olivier spent much of his time taking part in broadcasts and making speeches to build morale, and in 1942 he was invited to make another propaganda film, The Demi-Paradise, in which he played a Soviet engineer who helps improve British-Russian relationships.